 Input Settings

-The Input Settings asset is used to specify the initial game input configuration.
-This asset contains a description of the virtual actions and axes that are used to map physical input data into the more unified usage.
-See Virtual Input to learn more about it.
+The Input Settings asset is used to set the default input configuration for your game.
+This asset contains a description of the Action Mappings and Axis Mappings that are used to map physical inputs into a more unified configuration.
+See the Virtual Input page to learn more.

 Create input settings